ebuchman/blog/content/posts/uoa-liquidity.md

 primarily to *save* liquidity, to one based on settlement via an international medium of exchange (the new gold reserve currencies), used to *provide* liquidity.
 Attention turned from balancing the payments graph (saving liquidity) to issuing enough reserves (providing it).
-We transitioned from a quality theory of money (money flowing in cycles) to a quantity theory (money accumualating in volume).
+We transitioned from a quality theory of money (money flowing in cycles) to a quantity theory (money accumulating in volume).

 Concerns continue to abound as to the problem of responsibly issuing reserves, most commonly today in the context of an explosion of reserves on the balance sheets